makoConstruct/termpose/README.md

 theme Spacegray.sublime-theme
 word_wrap true
 ```

-`'` may be used an escape for instances like, say, representing the string `"true"` with `'true`(parsed termpose has no record of whether there were double quotes, so `"true"` would be indistinguishable from `true`).
+(`'` may be used an escape for instances like, say, representing the string `"true"` with `'true`(parsed termpose has no record of whether there were double quotes, so `"true"` would be indistinguishable from `true`).)

+The scala API has a function that can be easily patched to check json-formatted termpose into whatever JSON representation classes your project uses.

 ###Spec by example